maca/elm-form-toolkit/README.md

 # Form Toolkit

-A package for building, parsing and validating, and rendering forms.
+A package for building, parsing, validating, and rendering forms.

 Intends to